React Web SDK 2.x to 3.0 migration guide

 If you update to the latest 2.28 version, deprecation warnings appear in areas of your code that need to be changed for 3.
 You can update them at your own pace while still using 2.28, rather than migrating everything simultaneously.
 To learn more about updating to the latest 2.28 version, visit the SDK's GitHub repository.

-Identifying supported React versions for the 3 SDK
+Identifying supported React versions and dependencies for the v3 SDK

 Understanding changes to provider configuration